 1.DIY.
 If you are the type who likes learning, doing it yourself, are ok taking care of updates, security and don’t like to let go of design control this is a great option.

 2. Hire out the design.
 If you don’t have time, or just can’t put your own brand together, hiring it done is a smart move.
 Do not feel bad about not doing it yourself!
 Most of us have a very hard time pulling it all together ourselves.

 This can cost as little as 15.00 a year for a domain name and around 8-50.00 a month for included hosting and user intuitive website making tools.

 I knew self hosted wordpress was for me.
 Confession: I started with the cheapest hosting I could find on black friday during a 2 hour sale!
 I then found you get what you pay for!
 It loaded my site very slowly, sometimes people would just see a blank page!

-Then I switched to Siteground for web hosting and have been very happy!!
+Then I used Siteground for a while but they went down hill with service.
+I have since moved to Cloudways web hosting and have been very happy!!